Khel Ratna Award: Selection process

-The medals won in various International championships and events of the disciplines which include Summer and Winter Olympic and Paralympics Games, Asian Games, and Commonwealth Games are given 80% weightage.
+The medals won in various international championships and events of the disciplines which include Summer and Winter Olympic and Paralympics Games, Asian Games, and Commonwealth Games are given 80% weightage.
 The remaining 20% weightage is given to the profile and standard of the events.
-For any other games not included in Olympic, Asian Games, and Commonwealth Games like cricket and indigenous games, the individuals performance of a sportsperson is taken into consideration.
+For any other games not included in Olympic, Asian Games, and Commonwealth Games like cricket and indigenous games, the individual's performance of a sportsperson is taken into consideration.
 The sportsperson with maximum points is given 80 marks.
 Rest of the sportspersons are given marks in proportion to the maximum points.
 For team events, marks are given as per the strength of the team.
 Following are the points defined for medals at the given events:

 For a given discipline, not more than two sportspersons, one male and one female, are given highest marks.
 The committee may not recommend the award to the sportsperson with the highest marks across disciplines but can only recommend the recipient of the highest aggregate marks in a particular sports discipline.
 The recommendations of the selection committee are submitted to the Union Minister of Youth Affairs and Sports for further approval.